 - Level 3 core unit in the CHNSA Chinese Studies major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) participation; (2) assignment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) class participation; (2) written and oral assignments; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 or CHIN3308 Chinese Specialist II